JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/1_Public_private_and_consortium_blockchains.md

 What is the meaning of scalability at here?

 Scalability: The ability to effectively cope with the growing volume of transactions and number of users without degrading performance or increasing latency.

+The decentralized nature and the need for consensus among a large number of nodes can lead to slower transaction processing times and higher latency.
 So for the node increasing the public blockchain will be slower than private blockchain.

+The scalability of a private blockchain still depends on its design, the number of nodes, the consensus algorithm used, and the underlying technology.

 ## Public blockchain is trustless network.
 In private blockchain, participants must trust one another(Owner of the network).
 Question: why can not trust other perticipants in private blockchain?